SolarGranulation/distrand/README.md

 ## Future features

-* Histogram-friendly data in Int* distributions, proving a count of each value.
+* Histogram-friendly data in Int* distributions, giving a count of each value.
 * Heart-cut and dog-food subsets of normal distributions.
 * Bi- and Multi-modal distributions.
 * Weibull distributions.